Asian Chicken and Brussels Sprouts will turn brussels sprout haters into lovers! But you can also swap out broccoli too in this stir fry recipe!

 Make up the sauce next – this sauce – I’m telling you, you’ll want to hang on to this one for all your stir-frying needs.
 Set that aside in a pourable measuring cup until you’re ready for that.

 While the chicken is in the oven you can get the vegetables ready.
 We shaved our sprouts on a mandoline, but if you don’t have one just get chopping.
-Or you can buy them already shaved up for you at Trader Joe’s or your regular grocery store.
+Or you can buy them already shaved at the grocery store.
 You can buy the mushrooms pre-sliced too if you really want to make this an easy recipe – while we’re at it, grab a rotisserie chicken and shred that up!
-Hardly any cooking involved that way…

 Now you’re ready to stir-fry.
 If you don’ have a wok, get your biggest non-stick pot out and get it going over high heat.
 First in are the mushrooms until they get browned, then the shaved sprouts for just a couple of minutes.